A lady experiencing back pain

 Sciatica is often caused by compression or irritation of the sciatic nerve due to factors like a herniated disc, spinal bone spur, or other spinal conditions.
 Sciatica can also be triggered by lower back trauma or other injuries.
 Common symptoms of sciatica include numbness, tingling, weakness, or difficulty moving a specific part of your body.

-Ever hear of alcohol being called the “great magnifier”?
-Basically, this means alcohol can amplify existing feelings, whether those feelings are emotional or physical.
+Ever heard of alcohol being called the “great magnifier?”
+Basically, this means alcohol can add to our already existing feelings, whether those feelings are emotional or physical.
 This same concept applies to underlying back pain or other health problems.
-As we mentioned above, alcohol consumption can exacerbate existing conditions and cause inflammation and dehydration, which in turn, may worsen spinal disk degeneration and increase the risk of a herniated disk.
+Like we mentioned above, alcohol consumption can exacerbate existing conditions we’re experiencing and cause inflammation and dehydration, which in turn, may worsen spinal disc degeneration and increase our risk of getting a herniated disc.
 Also don’t forget about clumsy behavior.
 Similar to the slips, bumps, and falls that sometimes happen when we’re drinking, some of us might also engage in riskier behaviors when we’re drinking that could mean a potential back injury.

 Gastritis

 Another health condition to consider when we’re thinking about back pain is gastritis.
 Gastritis is characterized by inflammation of the stomach lining.
 This inflammation can lead to symptoms like abdominal pain, lower back pain, nausea, vomiting, bloating, or other uncomfortable symptoms like indigestion.
-Gastritis can be acute —occurring suddenly and lasting for a short time — or chronic, meaning it develops gradually and lasts over an extended period of time.
+Gastritis can be acute, occurring suddenly and lasting for a short time, or chronic, meaning it develops gradually and lasts over an extended time period.

 Drinking alcohol increases our risk of gastritis in a few ways.